 I hope the money men don’t find out that I’d pay them to let me do this.

-Lean Quotes on Writing the Screenplay
+On Writing the Screenplay

 I find dialogue a bore, for the most part.
 I think that if you look back on any film you’ve seen, you don’t remember lines of dialogue, you remember pictures.